sfan5/fi6s/README.md

 Usage is pretty easy, fi6s will try to auto-detect the dirty technical details such as source, router MAC addresses and source IP.

-	# ./fi6s -p 80,8000-8100 2001:db8::/120
+	# ./fi6s -p 80,8000-8100 --max-rate 170 2001:db8::/120

 This example will:
 * scan the 2001:db8::/120 subnet (256 addresses in total)
 * scan TCP ports 80 and 8000 to 8100 (102 ports in total)
-* send as many packets per second as possible
+* send at most 170 packets per second
 * output scan results to standard output in the "`list`" format

-There are more different ways of specifying an address range to scan, if you aren't sure what's about to happen invoke fi6s with `--print-hosts` to print all IPs or `--print-summary` to get a quick overview about the scan.
+There are more different ways of specifying an address range to scan, if you aren't sure what's about to happen run fi6s with `--print-summary` to get a quick overview about the scan or `--print-hosts` to print all potential IPs.

 For more advanced features please consult the output of `fi6s --help`.